Chernivtsi: Culture

 The city has 2 theaters, a philharmonic hall, an organ hall (located in the building of an Armenian Catholic Church), more than 10 museums, 6 cinemas, 31 libraries, a palace of culture, 4 music schools and a fine arts school.
 The city has more than 100 religious organizations and diocesan authorities.
 More than a dozen of active non-profit cultural organizations operate in Chernivtsi, including Adam Mickiewicz Polish Culture Society, Mihai Eminescu Romanian Culture Society and the Society of Austrian and German Culture.

 The National Palace of the Romanians of Chernivtsi is a building of great relevance for the ethnic Romanians of the city and the surrounding area.
+Chernivtsi also features a Romanian military cemetery.
+Serving Romanian units quartered in the city during the interwar period, it was reestablished in 2008; several funerary monuments on graves belonging to Romanian officers were destroyed during Soviet rule.
+The cemetery contains the remains of Romanian soldiers buried during the interwar period or who died fighting during World War II, as well as ethnic Romanian and Ukrainian political prisoners victims of Soviet repression during 1940 and 1941 who were buried in mass graves at the cemetery.

-Since 1997 Chernivtsi has hosted an international art event under "Days of European Culture Heritage" project.
+Since 1997, Chernivtsi has hosted an international art event under "Days of European Culture Heritage" project.
 Every year "Bukovinian Meetings" folklore festival is held during the City Day in which art groups from Poland, Hungary, Romania and Germany take part.

 Important part of Chernivtsi cultural life is Malanka Fest, Ukraine's main carnival timed to the religious St. Melania ("Malanka") Day and St. Basil Day.
 The festival is usually held on 14 January, although the date may be moved to match the weekend.
 During the Festival groups from different towns and settlements of Bukovina compete in the artistic ingenuity.

 One of the biggest literary festival in Ukraine is the Meridian Czernowitz International Poetic Festival.
 The purpose of the festival is to return Chernivtsi to the cultural map of Europe and to develop a dialogue between contemporary Ukrainian poets and their foreign colleagues.
 The festival saw the participants from more than 13 different countries.

 Several of the publications of Ukraine's Romanian minority are published in Chernivtsi, including Zorile Bucovinei, Concordia, Libertatea Cuvântului, Curierul de Cernăuți, Arcașul and Septentrion literar.
 Cernăuți TV, a private Romanian-language TV channel is also headquartered in Chernivtsi.